-Preliminary Regulating Plan (PRP) for Public Hearing Approval
+Preliminary Regulating Plan (PRP) for Legislative Approval

-The DRO shall review and certify a PRP for all requests that are subject to the Public Hearing approval process.
+The DRO shall review and certify a PRP for all requests that are subject to the legislative approval process.
 The BCC shall approve a PRP for: Conditional Uses, Requested Uses, rezoning to a PDD, the affected area of modifications to previously approved PDDs, and shall include, at a minimum, the following elements:

-- a) Focal points;
+- Focal points;

 - Exemplary features;

 - Public amenities; and,

 - Preliminary Master Sign Plan or Program.

-Final Regulating Plan (FRP) for Public Hearing Approval or Administrative
+2) Final Regulating Plan (FRP) for Legislative Approval or Administrative

-- After a PRP is approved by the BCC or ZC, the applicant shall submit a FRP to the DRO for final review and approval.
+After a PRP is approved by the BCC or ZC, the applicant shall submit a FRP to the DRO for final review and approval.
 The FRP shall be consistent with the BCC or ZC approved PRP.
-All modifications to the plan must be approved by the BCC or ZC unless the proposed changes are required to meet conditions of approval, are not in conflict with the BCC or ZC approval or are in accordance with the ULDC. - The DRO shall review and approve a FRP for any requests for uses that have a "D" in Table 4.A.3.A-1, Use Matrix; or any requests subject to Table 4.A.3.A -Thresholds for Project Requiring DRO Approval.
+All modifications to the plan must be approved by the